dmuiX/FirmwareUpgradeOpenWRT/README.md

 # AutomaticFirmwareUpgrade

-- Store it under /Overlays
+- Store it under /usr/local/bin so it should be preserved between upgrades
 - setup a cron job to regularly run it
 - Maybe once a week or sth.
 Openwrt Updates are not that common.